deytalytics/dataproductpoc-docs/dp-datastores.md

    * ## Data data store
    This should be where the datasets that are stored at the input data port, abstraction layer and target data port are stored.

    There is no specific technology that needs to be used for a data store but my recommendation would be that:-
    1. It is a cloud-based data store - so that the data product can easily use it.
    2. It is capable of storing data in a variety of formats, not just relational - this is important as web development doesn't always rely on relational databases.

+   Examples include:-
+   1. Data Lakes (e.g. [Azure Data Lake](https://azure.microsoft.com/en-gb/solutions/data-lake/))
+   2. Cloud-based polyglot databases (e.g. [Snowflake](https://www.snowflake.com/en/), [BigQuery](https://cloud.google.com/bigquery), [PostgreSQL](https://www.postgresql.org/))